Community Solar in California

 Background

-This proceeding will review program goals, budget, capacity, design, implementation, and consumer protections and explore new authorization for the Commission to allow the IOUs to terminate their GTSR programs.
-It will also evaluate whether these programs achieve the specified goals of AB 2316 and will modify the programs as necessary and consider whether to adopt a new community renewable energy program.
-A Scoping Memo and Ruling listing the issues to be determined in this proceeding was issued in December 2022.
-A Ruling revising the procedural schedule was issued in February 2023.
+This proceeding reviews program goals, budget, capacity, design, implementation, and consumer protections and explores new authorization for the Commission to allow the IOUs to terminate their GTSR programs.
+It also evaluates whether these programs achieve the specified goals of AB 2316 and whether to modify the programs as necessary.
+Lastly, it considers whether to adopt a new community renewable energy program.

 Current Proceeding Events